Worried About Climate Change? Move to These Cities

 While Minneapolis will get hotter by 2080, it’s a city at low risk for other climate change-related weather events, like heat waves, cold snaps, fires, and floods.
 Both the twin cities earn high rankings amongst green cities.
 They’re recognized for great air quality, and alternative methods of commuting by citizens, such as walking, bicycling, carpooling and taking public transportation.

 Clean Car MN: Despite their impressive air quality and ongoing reduction of greenhouse gas emissions, Minneapolis is making big strides in changing the impact of cars on Minnesota’s environment.
 They’re increasing the amount and type of clean-energy cars available for purchase at Minneapolis car dealerships.

-LA was one of the first cities in the country to add curbside recycling to metropolitan services.
+Los Angeles was one of the first cities in the country to add curbside recycling to metropolitan services.
 The city still diverts 76% of waste to recycling, one of the highest rates in the US.
 The city government’s dedication to fighting climate change requires municipal buildings to meet LEED requirements, creates local jobs in clean energy, and retrofits building for solar installation and more.
-14% of energy in LA comes from alternative sources; you can practice sustainability just by turning on your lights at home.
+14% of energy in Los Angeles comes from alternative sources; you can practice sustainability just by turning on your lights at home.

 Our favorite LA feature:

 City Services: If you’re ready to upgrade your home appliances with energy-conserving models, the city of Los Angeles will pick up your old models and recycle them for free, plus give you a $300 credit towards the purchase of new ones.
 And like Philadelphia, they provide free shade trees for residents to plant.

 9. Denver, CO